 The vehicles are sanitized every morning and throughout the day as may be required paying attention to door handles.

 Guests are advised to bring their own masks.
-Off Road Uganda safaris will only have a few masks for emergency needs.
+Off Road Uganda safaris will have a few masks for emergency to cater for immediate needs.

 Best wishes on your Uganda and Rwanda Safari